garrandall/popular-music-data/tracks/questions-67-and-68-chicago.md

 Appears in my mind, as a beautifully mysterious thing Was your image in my mind so deeply
 Was your image in my mind so deeply
-Oooh, other places fade away
+Oh, other places fade away
 blocking memories of unhappy hours
-Oooh, Leavin' just a burnin' love
+Oh, Leavin' just a burnin' love
 I'd like to know,
 I'd like to know,
 Can you tell me -- please don't tell me